Early Life and Education of Megan Rapinoe: A Complete Timeline

 October 30, 2020: Announced engagement to Sue Bird

-On October 30, 2020, Megan Rapinoe and Sue Bird announced their engagement.
+On October 30, 2020, Rapinoe and Sue Bird announced their engagement.

 During the opening night of the 2020 Democratic National Convention, Megan Rapinoe hosted a panel with frontline workers of the COVID-19 pandemic.

-In a 2020 interview with Terry Gross on Fresh Air, Megan Rapinoe discussed her older brother's struggles with drug abuse and involvement with white supremacist groups in prison.
+In a 2020 interview on Fresh Air, Rapinoe discussed how her older brother had suffered with drug abuse and had spent time in jail, including solitary confinement.
+Her brother became involved with white supremacist groups within prison.

 In June 2022, Megan Rapinoe criticized the U.S. Supreme Court's decision to overturn Roe v.
-Wade.
+Wade, a landmark decision regarding abortion rights.